pedramkarimii/pedramkarimii/README.md

         <link rel="apple-touch-icon" href="favicon.png">
         <img width="340em" height="340em" src="./Pedramkarimi.png"   alt="Pedram Karimi">
 </div>
 <p align="center">I am a backend developer 💻.
 My expertise lies in Python, where I love bringing ideas to life through beautiful and efficient solutions.
 When the going gets tough and the whole team is under pressure, I approach the situation with a focused and committed mindset.
 I am an avid learner and am always looking to expand my knowledge and stay up to date with the latest technological developments.
 My main goal is continuous improvement, both professionally and personally.
-Over the past time, I have taken important steps towards developing my professional skills and improving my personality.<br> My versatile background makes me a valuable asset in software development and data analysis, with a commitment to continually expanding my skill set.
-As I look towards the future, I am excited to contribute to the evolving landscape of technology and continue pushing the boundaries of what is possible.</p>
+Over the past time, I have taken important steps towards developing my professional skills and improving my personality.<br>As I look towards the future, I am excited to contribute to the evolving landscape of technology and continue pushing the boundaries of what is possible.</p>
 <p align="center">💬  &nbsp;Ask me about **Python** <!--   | **Django** |**Linux** --> <br></p>
 <br><br>
 <h2 align="center" >📞 &nbsp;Connect me</h2>